roderickjackson-bradley/socket_io_app/work/w04/d1/03-intro-to-express.md

 #### Our First Route
 <br>

-- The first argument provided to `app.get`, `/`, defines the path for the route - in this case the root of the application - that is just the host name like `localhost:3000`.
+- The first argument provided to `app.get`, `/`, defines the path for the route.
+In this case the root of the application, i.e., just the host name like `localhost:3000`.

 - In Express, all strings used to define a path should start with a forward-slash character (`/`).